 Add the tomatoes.
 Simmer until the tomato mixture is bubbly and heated through.

 Using a spoon, make 4-6 indentations, or “wells,” in the tomato mixture (make sure the indentations are spaced out).
 Gently crack an egg into each indention.
+Sprinkle with optional feta cheese.

-Transfer the skillet into the preheated oven and bake for 10-15 minutes, until the eggs are done to your liking.
+Transfer the skillet into the preheated oven and bake for 10-15 minutes, or until the eggs are done to your liking.

 Garnish with cilantro and serve with crusty bread or toast.